FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/general/2024-08-18-adding-mods.md

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
 In the top navigation bar, hover over "Server" then navigate to [Mods](https://client.falixnodes.net/server/mods).

-4. To look for mods, type the mod name in the "Search Mods" field, then click on "Search".
+4. To look for mods, type the mod name in the "Search Mods" field, then click on "**Search**{: .blue }".

-5. Locate your mod within the search results, then click on "Install" to download the mod to your server.
+5. Locate your mod within the search results, then click on "**Install**{: .blue }" to download the mod to your server.

 6. (Re)start your server to apply the mod.